• 10.00am - 5.30pm

 Later that year, 1st Battalion took part in the ground advance during Operation Market Garden, while 2nd Battalion was again dropped by glider during the Rhine Crossings in 1945.

-The regiment's Territorial battalions fought in Tunisia, Italy and the Far East.
+The regiment's Territorial battalions fought in France, Tunisia, Italy and the Far East.
 Two companies of its Buckinghamshire Battalion joined T-Force, the unit sent to capture German scientists late in the war.

 Bofors gun guarding the bridges over the Caen Canal with Horsa gliders in the background, Normandy, 1944